Svrf/svrf-ios-sdk/README.md

 ### getFaceFilter

-The SVRF API allows you to access all of SVRF's ARKit compatible face filters and stream then directly to your app.
+The SVRF API allows you to access all of SVRF's ARKit compatible face filters and stream them directly to your app.
 Use the `getFaceFilter` method to stream a face filter to your app and convert it into a *SCNNode* in runtime.
+You can then attach the face filter to a *SCNScene*

 | Parameter                     | Type                                            |
 | :---                          | :---                                            |
 | device                        | *MTLDevice*                                     |
 | media                         | *Media*                                         |

-**Returns:** *SCNNode?*
+**Returns:** *SCNNode*

 #### Example